smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East is one of the poorest NSAs

-"He needs a lot of water too, working in the summer heat here at the edge of the **Broadway East** neighborhood, on one of the city’s hottest -- and **poorest** -- blocks."
+“He needs a lot of water too, working in the summer heat here at the edge of the **Broadway East** neighborhood, on one of the city’s hottest – and **poorest** – blocks.”

 #### Explanation

 **Broadway East** ranked by percent of families living below the poverty line (out of 55 ranks).
 The Broadway East NSA is split vertically down the middle between the **Clifton-Berea** and **Greenmount East** CSAs, which also include large portions of the surrounding NSAs.
 It also includes an insignificant sliver of Oldtown/Middle East, which was disregarded in this analysis.

 Broadway East, as a combination of Clifton-Berea and Greenmount East, has a total percent of family households living below the poverty line of 25.93 according to:

 #### Supporting Code